evilsocket/opensnitch/wiki/FAQs.md

 We currently (>= v1.0.0-rc4) only intercept new connections (iptables/conntrack state NEW) of TCP, UDP and UDPLITE protocols, to/from any port.

-**What means "intercept unknown connections" configuration option**
+**What does the "intercept unknown connections" configuration option mean?**

 When a process establishes a new connection, we first receive the connection information (src/dst IP, src/dst port, but no PID, nor process command line/path).
 Thus, we try to get who created the connection.

-Sometimes we fail to discover the PID of the process, or the path of the PID, thus in these cases if you check this option, a pop-up will be appear to allow or deny an "unknown connection".
+Sometimes we fail to discover the PID of the process, or the path of the PID, thus in these cases if you check this option, a pop-up will appear to allow or deny an "unknown connection".

 **What's the behaviour of daemon's default action "deny"**